RobertoCorti/Information-Retrieval-and-Data-Visualization/InformationRetrieval/Project/README.md

 ## Structure of the classes

 * [`user.py`](user.py) contains the implementation of the `User` class.
 An instance of this class is characterized by a name, a surname and a dictionary that for each topic is associated a ranking ranging from 1 to 5.
-* [`personalizedPageRank.py`](personalizedPageRank.py) contains the implementation of the `PersonalizedPageRank` class.
-Inside this class we find all the methods used in order to implement a single topic specific PageRank.
+* [`topicSpecificPageRank.py`](topicSpecificPageRank.py) contains the implementation of the `TopicSpecificPageRank` class.
+Inside this class we find all the methods used in order to implement a single Topic-Specific PageRank.
 * [`IRsystem.py`](IRsystem.py) contains the implementation of the `IRSystem` class.
-This class represent the final model that we would like to compute: given a user and a topic specific PageRank algorithm, the system will take into account all the user preferences specified by its own `rates` and performs a topic specific PageRank for each of these topics and will give as output a linear combination of these results.
-The weights of each topic PageRank vector is a normalized real value proportional to the rank specified in the user's `rates`.
+This class represent the final model that we would like to compute: given a user and a Topic-Specific PageRank algorithm, the system will take into account all the user preferences specified by its own `rates` and performs a Personalized PageRank considering  linear combination of Topic-Specific PageRanks on the user's topics.
+The weights of each Topic-Specific PageRank vector is a normalized real value proportional to the rank specified in the user's `rates`.